 - Difficulty or reluctance to pursue interests since the loss or to plan for the future

 - Symptoms of reactive distress to the death

 - Criterion D: clinically significant distress or functional impairment

-- Criterion E: distress or functional impairment outside of sociocultural norms
+- Criterion E: distress or functional impairment that goes beyond of sociocultural norms

 - Definition: End-of-life counseling is an individualized, holistic, patient-centered approach that addresses the dying person's practical, psychological, emotional, and spiritual care needs (see “ ” in " ").

 - To involve the patient in end-of-life treatment decisions for improved care, comfort, and quality of life

 - To provide comfort and psychosocial support for family and caregiver